NoahSizemore/PyTorch_Practice/PyTorch_practice06_UNET_Reinforcement/ablation_table.md

 Adding perceptual loss did not improve the model's performance.
 The pixel-level metrics did not improve much relatively, not to mention the increased loss in both training and testing.
 Overall, the model performed better before introducing perceptual loss.

-**After all testing, the best hyperparameters for the model were LR = 2e-4, BS = 128, and GroupNormalization using 8 groups, with the model performing best at epochs 16-18.**
+**After all testing, the best hyperparameters for the model were LR = 2e-4, BS = 128, cosine annealing learning rate scheduler, no peceptual loss, using batch normalization, with the model performing best at epochs 8-10.**